Lars Physant: Self-portrait

 Lars Physant's self-portrait, commissioned by Vendsyssel Kunstmuseum, is an interpretation in painting of the Four Temperaments expressed in Carl Nielsen's Second Symphony Opus 16.
 The portrait consists of four paintings that constitute a single portrait.
 Each of the four works represents one of the classic temperaments; choleric, phlegmatic, melancholic and sanguine.
 Each of the four parts is further divided into four parts of the portrayed temperament.
 About this portrait, Physant writes: "From a metaphorical point of view, we could imagine that the sixteen faces making up this self-portrait are complimentary variations on the idea of a SELF-PORTRAIT, a FACE or the TRUTH.
 We are invited to face the truth of this face and thereby (possible) get a little closer to it."

 Physant has developed this synaesthetic method further, painting the portraits of Rafael Argullol, Klaus Rifbjerg, Michala Petri, and other, which were included in the exhibition "SERENDIPIA.
 Kosmos, Polykosmos, Psykokosmos" at Kastrupgårdsamlingen, Denmark in 2017–2018, and were shown expressly accompanied with Carl Nielsen's music, proving the full experience both visual and audio.

 Honorary awards

-In April 2017, H.M.
-Queen Margrethe II of Denmark awarded Lars Physant with Ridder af Dannebrogordnen (The Order of Dannebrog).
+In April 2017, Queen Margrethe II of Denmark awarded Lars Physant with Ridder af Dannebrogordnen (The Order of Dannebrog).